Elizabeth Dausch Elizabeth Dausch

 Across different strains of psychology, there's actually a lot of agreement about where inner criticism comes from.
 The root is usually environmental, but there’s not just one kind of experience that creates it.

 When we zoom in, there’s typically one part doing the criticizing (which we’re most aware of) and another part taking it in.
-This 2 part relationship can mirror a dynamic from the past—one with a critical (or abusive) parent, family member, coach, teacher, etc.
+This 2 part relationship can mirror a dynamic from the past—with a parent who could be critical or abusive, another family member, coach, teacher, etc.

 It can also arise out of physical or emotional neglect in childhood.
 Attempting to make sense of things, a child can develop the belief (totally unconsciously) that their needs go unmet because they are unworthy, unlovable, or deficient somehow.